REFERENCE WORDS USED ONLY ONCE

 Judges 11:23 So now the LORD God of Israel hath dispossessed the Amorites from before his people Israel, and shouldest thou possess it?

-Judges 15:19 But God clave an hollow place that was in the jaw, and there came water thereout; and when he had drunk, his spirit came again, and he revived: wherefore he called the name thereof Enhakkore, which is in Lehi unto this day. (spring of One calling)
+Judges 15:19 But God clave an hollow place that was in the jaw, and there came water thereout; and when he had drunk, his spirit came again, and he revived: wherefore he called the name thereof En-hakkore, which is in Lehi unto this day. (the well of him that cried)

 Ruth 3:2 And now is not Boaz of our kindred, with whose maidens thou wast?
 Behold, he winnoweth barley to night in the threshingfloor. (fan, sift, separate the husk from the grain)